L’Effet Québec

 Speakers:

-- Charlie Suo and Sora Andrews – AFK Break
+Charlie Luo and Sora Andrews – AFK Break

 2. Participatory Futures: Rethinking Technology Through Physical Experience